-Todd Herzberg, Marketing & Communications Manager therzberg@tennesseecraft.org
+Todd Herzberg, Director of Marketing & Exhibitions

 Hired in August 2022, Todd received a Bachelor of Fine Arts from Central Michigan University and a Master of Fine Arts from the University of Kentucky.
 After graduate school, he taught at Murray State University as the Assistant Professor of Drawing and Foundations Coordinator for four years before moving to Nashville in the summer 2022.
 Todd is an accomplished artist and printmaker who works primarily in the processes of drawing, relief, lithography and animation.
 His work has been exhibited in many solo and group exhibitions both domestically and abroad.
 Prior to starting at Tennessee Craft, he won a Merit Award at the 51st Annual Spring Tennessee Craft Fair.